ibexa/documentation-developer/docs/releases/ez_platform_v2.4.md

 #### Load multiple Locations

 You are now able to load multiple Locations at once.
-Biggest benefit of this feature is saving up-to several seconds of load time on complex landing pages when HTTPCache is cold or disabled.
+The biggest benefit of this feature is saving up to several seconds of load time on complex landing pages when HTTP cache is cold or disabled.

 ### BC breaks and important behavior changes